Bowling (Malcolm in the Middle): Plot

-When Hal drives Malcolm and Reese, he gets lost, but they are still excited.
-When they finally arrive, Hal sends the boys off for a good time while he takes a lane to himself.
+When Hal drives the boys, he buys two pairs of shoes, having stolen money from Lois' wallet, and sends them off while he takes a lane to himself.
 Reese's joke disgusts Beth, but Malcolm does well at bowling and Beth is impressed with him.
-Reese gets insanely jealous and tries to throw a bowling ball at Malcolm.
-He misses and hits a large man, who furiously chases after him.
-Reese must spend the rest of his evening hiding from the large man.
-Hal makes a strike and attempts a perfect game by repeating his actions leading up to the strike, attracting a large audience.
-Malcolm leads Beth to an area behind the pinsetter machines to make out, but his shirt catches in a pinsetter and he tumbles into Hal's lane, ruining the perfect game.
-He takes Malcolm to the car and orders Reese to get out of the photo booth.
-He attempts to sneak away, but the large man finds him and takes him back inside the booth.
-He is able to have pictures of himself beating Reese up as souvenirs.
-Meanwhile, Dewey cannot fool Lois, but when he appears to have given up she suspects he is up to something.
-Eventually, Lois allows Dewey to watch television, but only something he will not enjoy: C-SPAN.
+Reese, jealous, tries to throw a bowling ball at Malcolm.
+He misses and hits a large man, who furiously chases him.
+Hal makes a strike and attempts a perfect game by repeating his actions before the strike.
+Malcolm leads Beth behind the pinsetter machines to make out, but his shirt catches in a pinsetter.
+He tumbles into Hal's lane, ruining the perfect game.
+Hal angrily takes Malcolm to the car and orders Reese to come out of hiding in the photo booth.
+The large man notices Reese and beats him up.
+Meanwhile, Dewey cannot fool Lois, but when he appears to give up, she suspects he is plotting something.
+Eventually, Lois lets Dewey watch television, but only something he cannot enjoy: C-SPAN.
 Neither is sure who won.

-In the end, the two realities are shown side-by-side once again, with Hal and Lois simultaneously coming home and saying to their spouse: "Next time, you take them."
+In the end, both realities are again shown side-by-side, with Hal and Lois simultaneously coming home and saying to their spouse: "Next time, you take them."